CB radio base with mobile antenna

 An affordable base station antenna for GMRS, MURS, or CB radio can be made from a mobile antenna at roof or balcony level.
 Be sure the antenna is well away from power lines for safety and noise.
-It’s important to get the tip of the antenna higher above ground level vs. antenna length.
-That is, a shorter antenna up high is often better than a longer antenna at ground level.
+Whether mobile or base, it’s important to get the tip of the antenna higher above ground level vs. antenna length.
+That is, an antenna up high and clear of obstructions within about 1/2 wavelength is often better than a longer antenna at ground level.

 Groundplane